First-principles calculation of electronic and topological properties of low-dimensional tellurium: Results and Discussions

-In addition we discuss a comparison with bulk Te-I which reveals that, in $\alpha$-Te, one of the acoustic branches exhibits soft-modes, indicating a possible dynamic instability under small perturbations, Fig.\,\ref{fig:2d_phonon_bands} (a).
-In $\beta$-Te, all three acoustic modes are softened, particularly along the armchair direction ($\Gamma$ X), and several optical branches show a reduction in energy.
-This softening implies a potential increased susceptibility of these two-dimensional structures to structural distortions or phase transitions when subjected to external perturbations, as seen in Fig. \ref{fig:2d_phonon_bands} (b).
-On the other hand, the planar hexagonal, planar kagome, Lieb-like and planar square lattices are metastable in their free-stainding form (phonons not shown).
-We may argue that, although buckled pentagonal and buckled kagome show small imaginary frequencies it may be possible to stabilize these phases by some appropriate substrate which interact with the monolayers and induce buckling.
-This corroborates with the experimental results for pentagonal\cite{ZHANG2021149851}, hexagonal\,\cite{acs.nanolett.4c02171} and rectangular lattices\cite{10.1021/acsami.2c20400} which indeed reported corrugated structures.
+Fig.~\ref{fig:S2} shows the phonon dispersion curves of mechanically stable structures, with exception of the pentagonal structure that shows a couple of imaginary frequencies.
+The planar hexagonal, kagome, Lieb-like and square lattices in the absence of buckling are not mechanically stable (phonons not shown here), but we suggest nevertheless that these may be substrate-stabilized candidate phases.

-In $\beta$-Te, the isolated and nearly flat optical mode above 5\,THz, exhibit a noticeable hardening.
-This behavior can be attributed to modifications in interatomic bonding induced by the reduced dimensionality.
-Additionally, in $\beta$-Te, some of these optical branches in the 1 THz $\sim$ 2 THz range intersect with higher-energy acoustic phonons, suggesting phonon–phonon interactions and possible anharmonic effects in this phase.
+In $\alpha$-Te, one of the acoustic branches exhibits a soft mode [Fig.~\ref{fig:S2}(a)], indicating a possible dynamic instability under small perturbations.
+In $\beta$-Te, all three acoustic modes are softened, particularly along the armchair direction ($\Gamma$–X), and several optical branches show a noticeable reduction in energy [Fig.~\ref{fig:S2}(b)].
+This softening implies a higher susceptibility of these 2D structures to structural distortions or phase transitions when subjected to external perturbations.
+Although the buckled pentagonal, [Fig.~\ref{fig:S2}(c)], and buckled kagome phases show small imaginary frequencies, as seen in Fig.~S\ref{fig:S2}(d) and (e), it is be possible to stabilize these phases on an appropriate substrate.
+Strain induced by the substrate possibly introduce some electrostatic interaction and change the corrugation.
+This is consistent with experimental results for pentagonal\cite{ZHANG2021149851}, hexagonal,\cite{acs.nanolett.4c02171}, and rectangular lattices\cite{10.1021/acsami.2c20400} which are reported to be topological systems.

-For $\alpha$-Te, modes (a)-(d) in Fig.~\ref{al_bel_phon} are connected with contraction and expansion movements in the $yz$-plane.
-In $\beta$-Te, the modes (e)-(i) shown in Fig.~\ref{al_bel_phon} result in expansion/contraction within the $xy$-plane, reflecting in-plane lattice vibrations.
-The stiffer mode (j), corresponds to an out-of-phase torsional motion of the atoms.
-Crossover points in the phonon bands are also seen at the high-symmetry point K.
+In $\beta$-Te, the isolated and nearly flat optical mode above 5 THz exhibits a noticeable hardening.
+This behavior can be attributed to modifications in interatomic bonding induced by reduced dimensionality.
+Additionally, several optical branches in the 1–2 THz range intersect with higher-energy acoustic phonons, suggesting enhanced phonon–phonon interactions and possible anharmonic effects in this phase.
+The modes in $\alpha$-Te (a)–(e) presented in Fig.~\ref{fig:S3} correspond to contraction and expansion motions within the $yz$-plane.
+In $\beta$-Te, the modes (f)–(i) shown in produce expansion and contraction within the $xy$-plane, reflecting in-plane lattice vibrations.
+The stiffer mode corresponds to an out-of-phase torsional motion of the atoms.
+Crossover points in the phonon dispersion are also observed at the high-symmetry K point.